Are masks required while on campus this spring?

 - Inside classrooms and classroom buildings, regardless of distancing

 - In personal meeting spaces, such as meetings with faculty and advisors

-- When gathering in common spaces, such as such as the Caf, Reid Chapel, Pete Hanna Center, Leslie S. Wright Center, University Library, University Center (UC), and the common areas of residence halls.
+- When gathering in common spaces, such as the Caf, Reid Chapel, Pete Hanna Center, Leslie S. Wright Center, University Library, University Center (UC), and the common areas of residence halls.

 - When alone in offices and private workspaces